IBMStreams/streamsx.documentation/docs/4.3/qse-install-docker.markdown

 as **root**, you can use one of two methods:

 -   **sudo \[command\]** Provide your **streamsadmin** password when you are prompted.
-You run commands using **sudo** and return to streamsadmin ID after the command is completed.
+You run commands by using **sudo** and return to streamsadmin ID after the command is completed.

 -   **sudo su -** Provide your **streamsadmin** password when you are prompted.